2024

 2004

-Vietnamese handmade Dó paper, Dry Powder Pigment
+Traditional Vietnamese handmade Dó paper, dry powder pigment.

 The artwork Balls is one of my early creations using Dó paper, standing out as one of the initial works crafted through the repetition of a singular form.